More planning appellants should now be asking for hearings

 Received an enforcement notice?
 How to persuade the council to withdraw it

 Just Planning recently persuaded Enfield, Hounslow, Hillingdon & Ealing councils to withdraw enforcement notices.
 How?
-What is a planning enforcement notice?
-Councils have the power to serve an enforcement notice if they believe that a development (or change of use) has been carried out without planning permission.
-They may also serve a notice if a […]
+Councils have the power to serve an enforcement notice if they believe that a development or change of use has been carried out without planning permission.
+They may also serve a notice if a development had planning permission but the […]

 Enforcement action against unauthorised dormer roof extensions